Don’t choose headless when building a website?

 This is how you pitch your next digital project:

-A headless CMS is essentially a database and an API that can distribute content from the database to different sources—like a website, an IoT device, or a smart watch.
+It’s true that a headless CMS is essentially a database and an API that can distribute content from the database to different sources—like a website, an IoT device, or a smart watch.
 In a pure headless solution editors can focus on the content, which sounds great.
-But, and this is a major caveat, editors usually cannot do the following:
+But, historically (if you can call something just a few years old that), editors usually could not do the following:

 - Build web pages